NemPlayer/RoastMeMeBot/README.md

 7. Run `python3 data/db.py` (or `python3 data\db.py` if you're using Windows) in order to setup the database
 8. Run `python3 bot/bot.py` (or `python3 bot\bot.py` if you're using Windows) in order to get the Discord bot to start up
-9. Everything should now work and your bot should operate as RoastMeMeBot
+9. Everything should now work and your bot should operate as RoastMeMeBot The minimal needed premissions code for the bot: 67584.

 ### CFG File Syntax
 CFG files have a unique syntax (which is white-space sensitive).
 The only data-type that exists is a string.
 There are certain variables you can change which have to contain the exact string format that was made for them.